DmitryFillo/nginx-proxy-pitfalls/README.rst

 Upstreams
 =========

 If you're using nginx plus, you can use ``resolve`` parameter, `check out documentation <http://nginx.org/en/docs/http/ngx_http_upstream_module.html#server>`_.
-I assume that it will be efficient, because documentation says "monitors changes of the IP addresses that correspond to a domain name of the server", while solutions listed above will query DNS on the particular request.
+I assume that it will be efficient, because documentation says "monitors changes of the IP addresses that correspond to a domain name of the server", while solutions listed above will query DNS on the particular requests.
 But if you're using open source nginx, no honey is available for you.
 No money — no honey.

 You can have both resolve and non-resolve locations for same domain
 -------------------------------------------------------------------